 The Platform for the Blue Mountains Line can vary so check the sign boards.

 We strongly suggest you download the free TripView app.
 This is the official Transport app and once you get your head around it, it becomes very useful.
-There are some other useful apps listed in the document linked above.

 Track work is a fairly constant thing through the train network and sometimes requires passengers to use a bus for some sections.
 This tends to happen on the weekends, they would prefer to disrupt tourists than the regular commuters, so check the app where they should be listed.